-BEAR SANCTUARY Ninh Binh is home to a total of 12 bears including former bile bears Nhi Nho (formally known as Hai Chan), Thai Van, Thai Giang, Misa, Binh Yen and May.
-In January of 2019, the sanctuary welcomed it's most-recent residents: Two baby Asiatic bear cubs named Mi and Tam, both of whom were rescued from the illegal wildlife trade.
+BEAR SANCTUARY Ninh Binh is home to a total of 20 bears including former bile bears Nhi Nho (formally known as Hai Chan), Thai Van, Thai Giang, Misa, Binh Yen, May and two rescued bear cubs from the illegal wildlife trade, Mi and Tam.
+In May of 2019, the sanctuary welcomed it's most-recent residents: Le, Tao and Chuoi.

-For the two bear cubs, Mi and Tam, their situation and recovery is much different.
-They receive round- the- clock care from our veterinary experts, which includes feedings once every three hours!
-For these baby bears, our goal is to help the bears become healthy before they are old enough to be introduced to an enclosure of their own.
+For the two bear cubs, Mi and Tam, their situation and recovery has been much different.
+They received round- the- clock care from our veterinary experts, which included bottle feedings with a special milk once every three hours!
+And since they first arrived at our sanctuary, they have grown much stronger.
+In May, they were released into an outdoor enclosure of their very own.
+You can read more about their story and recovery here.

 The first construction phase of BEAR SANCTUARY Ninh Binh started in December 2016.
-Till now, the sanctuary has four spacious outdoor enclosures for 10 to 14 animals each, two bear houses with interior rooms, a quarantine station, a veterinary unit, a feeding kitchen and an administrative building.
+The sanctuary has four spacious outdoor enclosures for 10 to 14 animals each, two bear houses with interior rooms, a quarantine station, a veterinary unit, a feeding kitchen, and an administrative building.

-We offer free admission every day and are open daily to visitors from 9 a.m. to 5 p.m.
+We offer FREE admission every day and are open daily for visitors from 9 a.m. until 5 p.m.

 BEAR SANCTUARY Ninh Binh